For 60 years, NRCM has been protecting the nature of Maine. Photo of Moosehead Lake by Jerry and Marcy Monkman.

 Increased successes improved the power of NRCM to carry out its mission to protect Maine's environment.
 In the 1990s, victories included passage of the Toxics Use Reduction bill (1990), a successful referendum campaign to stop the widening of the Maine Turnpike (1990-1991), and, working with local groups, the fight against a proposed coal-fired power plant in Bucksport (1991-1993).

-During the 1990s and up to the present, NRCM has played the vital role of watchdogging LURC, the Department of Environmental Protection, Maine's Legislature, and assisting towns in implementing the Growth Management Law.
+During the 1990s and up to the present, NRCM has played the vital role of watchdogging the Land Use Planning Commission, the Department of Environmental Protection, the Maine Legislature, and assisting towns in implementing the Growth Management Law.
 At the same time, a significant amount of NRCM's effort since 1990 has been devoted to defending significant environmental achievements against increasingly sophisticated and powerful special-interest groups.

-Today, NRCM has 27 staff members and is the state's largest, most effective environmental advocacy organization, with more than 25,000 members and activists.
-We continue to take on Maine's most pressing environmental threats - mercury contamination, global warming pollution, land development.
+Today, NRCM has 24 staff members and is Maine's leading environmental advocacy organization, with more than 30,000 members and activists.
+We continue to take on Maine's most pressing environmental threats — climate change, plastic pollution, land development, and clean and healthy waters.
 Keeping Maine a special place to live, work, and visit will remain at the heart of the Natural Resources Council of Maine.

 Thanks to many NRCM victories, Maine is a leader in many environmental policies.
 NRCM has worked extremely hard to ensure that threats from products that contain mercury and other toxics are banned or recycled.
 The autoswitch and e-waste bills are good examples.

 In the early 21st century, the lack of environmental ethic at the federal level meant huge impacts for Maine.
-NRCM continues to fight the EPA's mercury policies that protect polluters instead of people, habitat, and wildlife, as Maine's lakes, rivers, forests, and streams are threatened by this toxic pollutant.
-We are also working hard for clean energy rules to reduce global warming pollution and the health and environmental problems it causes.
-The Cleaner Cars Law is a signature success.
+NRCM continues to fight any federal proposal that puts the interests of polluters ahead of people, wildlife, and our environment.
+We continue to push hard for clean energy policies to reduce climate change and the health and environmental problems it causes.